 The 2025 budget before you represents the collaborative efforts of the Council-appointed Budget Working Group and municipal department heads.
-It is important to note that this is a preliminary draft that has not yet been reviewed or amended by the full Council, nor has it undergone public consultation.
+It is important to note that this is a draft budget that has not yet been approved by Council.

 Wage projections for 2025 are based on current staffing levels, with a 2.4% contingency applied.
 This reflects a more moderate approach compared to 2024, when a 10% contingency was included and wages were budgeted at the upper end of the applicable salary ranges.